bozkuya/Cube_Game/README.md

 1. Press the **'D'** key to move the cube to the right.
 2. Press the **'A'** key to move the cube to the left.
 3. Avoid falling!
-If the cube's y-position goes below -1, the game ends.
+If the cube goes below platform, the game ends.
 4. Reach the end trigger to complete the level.

 ## Features